zgreen/postcss-critical-css/README.md

 | `outputDest` | `string`  | Default critical CSS file name | `"critical.css"` |
 | `preserve`   | `boolean` | Whether or not to remove selectors from primary CSS document once they've been marked as critical.
 This should prevent duplication of selectors across critical and non-critical CSS. | `true` |
 | `minify`     | `boolean` | Minify output CSS? | `true` |

-## To Dos

-- More tests
-- More robust warnings
-- Plugin options not getting passed correctly